salacika/DE1SQL/SQL1/README.md

 # Homework

+Using AWS Console
-- 1. Delete your AWS instance without backup
+- Delete your AWS instance without backup

 Using mysql console:
-- 2. Purge birdstrikes table (hint: TRUNCATE)
+- Purge birdstrikes table (hint: TRUNCATE)
-- 3. Delete birdstrikes table (hint: DROP)
+- Delete birdstrikes table (hint: DROP)
-- 4. Delete schema
+- Delete schema

 Using MySQL workbench:
-- 5. Import a datafile of your choosing into your local instance
+- Import a datafile of your choosing into your local instance